 - Features You Want In A Dash Cam For Uber And Lyft Driving

 - Other Uber And Lyft Dash Cam Considerations

 There are dozens of dash cams on the market.
 Unfortunately, most dash cams are low quality or lack features that are essential for rideshare drivers.
-However, we were able to find four dash cams that are high quality, and have all the features an Uber or Lyft driver would want in their dash cam.
-All four of these dash cams have front and rear dual cameras, so you can record the interior and exterior of the vehicle.
+However, we were able to find five of the best dash cams that are high quality, and have all the features an Uber or Lyft driver would want in their dash cam.
+All five of these dash cams have front and rear dual cameras, so you can record the interior and exterior of the vehicle.

 Pros: Both cameras have a 150 degree viewing angle.
 Supports up to a 128GB micro sd card.
 Audio recording can be switched on and off.
 Front camera records at 1080p.

 Cons: Rear camera only records at 720p.
 Audio quality and interior infrared isn’t great.
 You will need two outlets, or a splitter, to use both cameras.
 Does not include an sd card.
 It also does not have GPS.